twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **PanoseValueHexadecimal** – Used with **PANOSE: Value: Show hexadecimal** in Font Properties: Characteristics.
 Default is off.
 * **RecalcAverageCharWidth** – Used with **When Saving Font Files: Recalc average char width** in Options: Font.
 Default is on.
 * **RecalcGlyphBoundingBoxes** – Used with **When Saving Font Files: Recalc glyph bounding boxes** in Options: Font.
 Default is off.
 * **RemoveDSIGTable** (version 3.0 until 6.5) – Used with **When Opening Font Files: Remove DSIG table** in Options: Font.
 Default is off. **Fun fact:** FontForge ignores this table when opening fonts.
-OpenType flavored PostScript format (otf) requires this table when installing on macOS.
+In order to install OpenType flavored PostScript fonts (otf) on macOS, this table is required to be present.
 * **RemoveHdmxTable** (version 3.0 until 6.5) – Used with **When Opening Font Files: Remove hdmx table** in Options: Font.
 Default is on. **Fun fact:** FontForge ignores this table when opening fonts.
 * **RemoveLTSHTable** (version 3.0 until 6.5) – Used with **When Opening Font Files: Remove LTSH table** in Options: Font.
 Default is on. **Fun fact:** FontForge ignores this table when opening fonts.
 * **RemoveVDMXTable** (version 3.0 until 6.5) – Used with **When Opening Font Files: Remove VDMX table** in Options: Font.
 Default is on. **Fun fact:** FontForge ignores this table when opening fonts.